 Pandas generally provide two data structures for manipulating data, They are:

-Pandas Series is a one-dimensional labelled array capable of holding data of any type (integer, string, float, python objects, etc.).
+Series: Pandas Series is a one-dimensional labeled array capable of holding data of any type (integer, string, float, python objects, etc.).
 The axis labels are collectively called indexes.
 Pandas Series is nothing but a column in an excel sheet.
 Labels need not be unique but must be a hashable type.
 The object supports both integer and label-based indexing and provides a host of methods for performing operations involving the index.

 Note: For more information, refer to Python | Pandas Series

 Creating a Series

 In the real world, a Pandas Series will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, an Excel file.
 Pandas Series can be created from the lists, dictionary, and from a scalar value etc.

 Series(, dtype: float64) 0 g 1 e 2 e 3 k 4 s dtype: object